pottendo/esp32-userport-driver/README.md

 These can be adjusted in *parport-drv.h* to your uController preference.

 Power supply for the ESP is **not** provided from the C64 but needs to be provided by USB (ESP may use more than 100mA peak current).
-A later stage the project may provide some other PS concept.
+A later stage the project may provide some other PS concept.<br>

 Refer to https://photos.app.goo.gl/k1wo87s1YanoMtGB7 for some pictures.

 ### Parts used